GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/Timer/TIMER_PWM_ARCHITECTURE.md

 - both outputs running from the same Timer timebase;
 - exact 0% and 100%;
 - representative intermediate duties;
-- a running duty ramp using CCR preload;
+- a running duty ramp using caller-selected CCR preload;
-- PWM mode and polarity behavior for the shared selected-channel configuration;
+- PWM mode, polarity, preload, and fast-mode behavior for the shared selected-channel configuration;
 - stopping and deconfiguring without hidden GPIO, RCC, IRQ, or NVIC changes.

 ## Deferred scope